 Some of them were ambitious enough to find and friend me on Facebook.
 We got to chat.
 I became quite close with some of them.
 When their lives became challenging, many of them asked my advice.
 Of course, I gave it.
 They were friends.
 Not just Facebook ‘friends’… those people you don’t really know but click “like” on each other’s posts… but friends that I have come to actually know and sincerely care about.

 When we return to India in 2017, it will be to meet not friends but family… face to face.
 Young people, male and female, from ages 19 to 29, who call me “Baapu”, “Baba”, “Touji”, “Bade Papa”, “Angel Paa”, “Uncle Rick”, and “Dad.”
 My unofficially-adopted Indian children.
 The sons and daughters of my heart.
 Can you imagine how grateful and honored I feel to matter to someone’s life on the other side of the world?
 One young woman wishes that we could be there for her wedding someday.
 One young musician can hardly wait to play music with us.
 A young woman looks forward to taking Judy shopping.
 There are temples we must visit, families we must meet, foods we must try.
-I recently received an invitation to celebrate Diwali in 2017 (a huge and popular Indian festival and solemn family event) with one of those families.
+I recently received an invitation to celebrate Diwali in 2017 (a huge and popular Indian festival and solemn family event) with a family in Jaipur.
 Add to this list my Pakistani ‘daughter’ in Indiana who makes me so proud, two dear Indian friends (Archana and Arun) in Atlanta, and Nipanjana and Raunaq (the Kolkata bride and her husband) now living in California, and you begin to grasp the extent of my international family.